Gareth Bale: Style of play

-One of the fastest footballers in the world at his peak, Bale started out as an offensive left-back or wing-back at the beginning of his career.
-It was at Tottenham Hotspur that his manager Harry Redknapp decided to utilise Bale's pace and played him as a left winger, where he developed into a world class player.
-He was predominantly known for his speed, strength, stamina, and heading ability, but also possessed good technique and ball control.
-His skills, combined with his acceleration and physicality, allowed him to get past defenders regularly and make runs into space, where he was able to score or create.
-Bale was also a free kick specialist, and was known for employing the "knuckleball" technique (popularised by Juninho Pernambucano) when taking free kicks.
-As he moved further forward onto the wing, he began to score goals on a regular basis with powerful strikes from outside the penalty box.
-In addition to his athletic and offensive capabilities, Bale also drew praise in the media for his work-rate and defensive contribution off the ball.
+At the beginning of his career, Bale played as a left-back.
+When Bale moved to Tottenham, his coach Harry Redknapp played him as a left winger, where he developed into a world-class player.
+He was predominantly known for his pace, acceleration, shooting and heading.
+His pace and acceleration allowed him to regularly get past defenders and make runs into space, where he was able to score or create goals.
+Bale was a free-kick specialist and used the "knuckleball" technique (popularised by Juninho Pernambucano).
+In addition to his athletic and offensive capabilities, Bale was praised by the media for his defensive work-rate.